mwarning/KadNode/README.md

     Bind the remote control interface to this local port (Default: 1700).

   * `--dns-port` *port*
-    Bind the DNS server to this local port (Default: 3535).
+    Bind the DNS server interface to this local port (Default: 3535).

+  * `--dns-server` *address*
+    IP address of an external DNS server.
+Enables DNS proxy mode (Default: none).

   * `--nss-port` *port*
     Bind the "Name Service Switch" to this local port (Default: 4053).